doctorsonrails/lessons/6_haml/README.md

 HTML is a pain to write.
 Remembering to close tags, such a high risk of typos etc. We use HAML, which compiles down to HTML.

 It's easy to get started.

-* Add `gem haml` to your Gemfile and run `bundle install`.
+Haml is included in Sinatra, so there's no need to bundle it.

 * Change the call to `erb :index` to `haml :index` in your server.
 * Convert your template from HTML to HAML.